Yami-13/Tartarus/README.md

 .
 .

-Java file that determines system OS and pulls correct package for install - Initializer
+C++ file that determines system OS and pulls correct package for install - Initializer

 Linux version of Tartarus - /Update